 Vitamin C (ascorbic acid)

-Vitamin C, according to the National Cancer Institute (NCI), may protect against cancers of the mouth, stomach, and esophagus, as well as reducing the risk of rectum cancer, pancreatic cancer, and cervical cancers.
+Vitamin C, according to the National Cancer Institute (NCI), may protect against cancers of the mouth, stomach, and oesophagus, as well as reduce the risk of rectum cancer, pancreatic cancer, and cervical cancer.
 Vitamin C, often known as ascorbic acid, may protect against breast cancer and lung cancer.
 The following foods are high in vitamin C, according to the American Dietetic Association and the USDA Nutrient Database for Standard Reference:

 Vitamin C's recommended dietary intake (RDA) has been raised to 75 milligrams per day for women and 90 milligrams per day for males.
 If you smoke cigarettes, you should boost your vitamin C consumption to 100 milligrams per day.

 Dark green leafy and yellow-orange fruits and vegetables are good sources of beta carotene.
 Beta carotene is turned into vitamin A in the body.
 It is suggested that eating foods high in beta-carotene reduces the incidence of stomach, lung, prostate, breast, and head and neck cancer.
 More study is needed, however, before firm advice on beta-carotene intake can be established.
 Foods that are a rich source of beta carotene are: